This Access course is designed to give you everything you need to progress onto degree courses associated with the health professions.

 In addition, we will encourage you to read around your subject to enhance your understanding and apply your knowledge to unfamiliar situations, helping you become a more independent learner.

 The qualification comprises 60 credits, all at Level 3.
-Fifty-four credits are for academic content and six are for study skills.
+Fifty-one credits are for academic content and six are for study skills, academic writing and IT skils.

 Here is a breakdown of the study units: